 Mürren is a very special place

-Mürren is one of the picturesque villages you may have in mind when you try to picture what the Swiss Alps look like: no cars, mountains all around, green meadows and forests surrounding the village.
-A perfect place to hike.
+Mürren is one of those picture perfect villages in the Swiss Alps: there are no cars, mountains all around, and green slopes and forests.
+You'll find many hiking trails here.
 In winter, there are many options for skiing, snowboarding and tobogganing.
 The Jungfrau region offers more than 200 km of pistes.
 Wengen, on the other side of the valley, offers a similar, but not identical experience.

 Like many popular villages, Mürren is pretty touristy, but not in a disturbing way.
 It is one of the best places to enjoy the Swiss Alps, away from traffic, shopping centers and other distractions.
 There are quite some hotels and restaurants.
-Not that many shops, but enough for all the basic needs: you'll find a supermarket there, as well as various sports shops and a bakery.
+There aren't many shops, but it's enough for all the basic needs: you'll find a supermarket there, as well as various sports shops and a bakery.

 Location and scenery